ejamesc/rndr/README.md

 For more instructions just run `rndr`.

-Typical workflow: point this to a repo of templates, and point the static folder to the static folder of my actual webapp. rndr is set to reload templates for each request.
+Typical workflow: point this to a directory of templates, and point the static flag to the static directory of my actual webapp. rndr is set to reload templates for each request.